5 Best Practices for Preparing a Contract Administration Plan

 Even the best-laid plans can go wrong through no fault of your own: natural disaster can strike, employees can quit and economic and financial conditions can change rapidly.
 As such, contract administration plans should identify some of the most likely risks to befall the project, and include provisions for what to do in the event they occur.
 The work plan that you create should include some leeway and flexibility in terms of time and budget so that you can recover from these events without endangering the success of the project.

 Winning the bid and signing the contract are important first steps, but drafting a contract administration plan ensures that you have a strategy for the success of the contract.
-In order to have greater control, visibility and security and to streamline your processes throughout the contract lifecycle, consider using a dedicated contract management software solution.
+In order to have greater control, visibility and security and to streamline your processes throughout the contract lifecycle, consider using a dedicated contract lifecycle management software solution.